KitwareMedical/SlicerQReads/README.md

 SlicerQReads
 ============

-Slicer-based implementation of 3D medical image viewer evaluvated by the Mayo Clinic to integrate with the QREADS workflow.
+Slicer-based implementation of 3D medical image viewer evaluated by the Mayo Clinic to integrate with the QREADS workflow.

 _This project is in active development, is not FDA approved and is not officially endorsed by the Mayo Clinic_